COVID Vaccine Alert: Immediate sign-ups at many KC metro CVS locations

 FAIRWAY, KS (KCTV) -- KCTV5 News is tracking the latest in the coronavirus vaccine registration.

-As of 6:42 a.m.
-Thursday, our team of content producers have found immediate openings for multiple days this week and weekend at CVS locations in Kansas City, KCK, North KC, Raymore and Overland Park.
+As of 5:44 a.m.
+Friday, our team of content producers have found immediate openings for multiple days this weekend and next week at CVS locations at:

 Click here to go to the registration page and search for the appropriate city or ZIP code.